 SWANA and CRRA Form Zero Waste Course and Certification Partnership

-The Solid Waste Association of North America (SWANA) and the California Resource Recovery Association (CRRA) announced on August 5, 2015 the approval of a strategic partnership to develop and offer a Zero Waste Principles and Practices course and certification program throughout the United States and Canada.
+The Solid Waste Association of North America (SWANA) and the California Resource Recovery Association (CRRA) today announced the approval of a strategic partnership to develop and offer a Zero Waste Principles and Practices course and certification program throughout the United States and Canada.

 "Many communities are adopting zero waste programs or working to achieve high diversion, even where they don’t call it zero waste,” said Michelle Leonard, incoming President of SWANA.
 “We are excited about the collaboration with CRRA on this project.
 The fact that the two organizations are working together on it highlights the importance that both of us place on seeking advancement in how people consume resources and manage the byproducts – the waste – from that consumption.”